Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 \subsection{Implementation using MALA}

-We show how to build samplers based on discretizations of the overdamped Langevin dynamics, using MALA as an example.
-We also give the analytical expressions of any objects that are needed to run the algorithm, such as the inverse, determinant and divergence of the diffusion~\eqref{eq:optimal_diffusion_class}, see the end of this section.
+In this section, we show how to build samplers based on discretizations of the overdamped Langevin dynamics, using MALA as an example.
+Note that a discretization for Langevin processes with position-dependent diffusions has recently been proposed in~\cite{bronasco_2025}, which improves on the weak error scaling with respect to the time step compared to MALA.
+We also provide at the end of the section the analytical expressions of all the quantities needed to run the algorithm, such as the inverse, determinant, and divergence of the diffusion~\eqref{eq:optimal_diffusion_class}.

-MALA is built on two blocks: (i) a proposal computed using a Euler--Maruyama discretization of~\eqref{eq:overdamped_langevin_diffusion} with time step~$\Delta t$ and (ii) a Metropolis--Hastings accept/reject procedure~\cite{metropolis_1953,hastings_1970}.
-Even though the name MALA is usually referencing the case when~$D(q)=\rmI_d$ for all~$q\in\calQ$, we also use this name when using a nonconstant diffusion.
+MALA is built on two blocks: (i) a proposal computed using an Euler--Maruyama discretization of~\eqref{eq:overdamped_langevin_diffusion} with time step~$\Delta t$ and (ii) a Metropolis--Hastings accept/reject procedure~\cite{metropolis_1953,hastings_1970}.
+Even though the name MALA is usually referring to the case~$D \equiv \rmI_d$, we also use this name when using a nonconstant diffusion.
 For a fixed configuration~$q^{n}\in\calQ$, the proposal is defined by